Same Script, Different Cast

 "Same Script, Different Cast" is a song performed as a duet by American and Canadian R&B singers Whitney Houston and Deborah Cox.
 The song was released as a single in the United States on May 2, 2000, by Arista Records.
-The song features Houston playing the former lover of Cox's current boyfriend.
+It features Houston playing the former lover of Cox's current boyfriend.
 Houston warns Cox of his hurtful ways, though Cox refuses to acknowledge it.

 The song incorporates a backing track of Ludwig van Beethoven's "Für Elise" during the intro.
-The song was released as a radio-only promo single and hence no video was made.
-It was a minor hit on Billboard Hot 100, peaking at number 70 while reaching number 14 on Hot R&B/Hip-Hop Songs.
-The song was also very successful on Hot Dance Club Play, peaking at number 4.
+It was released as a radio-only promo single and hence no video was made.
+The song was a moderate hit on Billboard Hot 100, peaking at number 70 while reaching number 14 on Hot R&B/Hip-Hop Songs.
+It was also very successful on Hot Dance Club Play, peaking at number 4 and on the Adult R&B Songs chart, where it reached number one, becoming Houston's fourth chart-topper and Cox's second and final chart-topper.